-- Recently completed in 2013 is a new red grade descent trail Tyn y Pant situated 70 metres up the fire road from the old start (top) of ‘The Darkside’ that takes you swooping 1,700 metres down to the valley floor.
+- Added in 2013 was a red grade descent trail Tyn y Pant situated 70 metres up the fire road from the old start (top) of ‘The Darkside’ that takes you swooping 1,700 metres down to the valley floor.
 Hence two there are choices of descents now, Darkside & Tyn y Pant.

 The Skyline (Red)

 - The Skyline is 46km long and-has steep technical up's and down's, great scenery and best you are fit for this one.
 The first up-is shared with the White's where it then parts off.
 The descent is legendary.

 - The Eastern section of the Skyline trail will be closed to riders until 2016/17 during the development of Pen y Cymoedd wind farm.
 Please follow the yellow diversion signs from post 32.